-e) Would the project comply with federal state and Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact local management and reduction statutes and regulations related to solid waste? $\boxtimes$
+Potentially Significant Less Than Significant with Mitigation Less Than Significant ould the project comply with federal, state, and al management and reduction statutes and Impact Incorporated Impact No Impact ulations related to solid waste?
+X

 The Project will comply with all federal, state, and local statutes and regulations related to solid waste.
 Refer also to Issue XIX(d) above.